Umesh92x/TimeSeriesEDA/README.md

 This project includes many Exploratory Data Analysis techniques on the Time Series data.

-This is a high-performance and clear visualization of Python implementation with Time Series techniques, which includes a wide variety of testing using statistical analysis and libraries.
+This is a high-performance and clear visualization of Python implementation with Time Series techniques, which includes a wide variety of techniques of statistical analysis and libraries.
 Results are stored 1.
 In document file 2.
-In CSV file
+In CSV file.

 ### Goals